patcg-individual-drafts/private-aggregation-api/error_reporting.md

 We would expand the existing list of `reserved.` events supported.
-We would also expose this API to Shared Storage, but without the ['filling in'](https://github.com/WICG/turtledove/blob/main/FLEDGE_extended_PA_reporting.md#reporting-api-informal-specification) logic (i.e. without support for signalBuckets and signalValues).
+We would also expose this API to Shared Storage, but without the ['filling in'](https://github.com/WICG/turtledove/blob/main/FLEDGE_extended_PA_reporting.md#reporting-api-informal-specification) logic that is allowed for Protected Audience callers (i.e. without support for signalBuckets and signalValues).
 Note also that certain events would only be valid in one type of context; for example, the existing Protected Audience-specific [events](https://github.com/WICG/turtledove/blob/main/FLEDGE_extended_PA_reporting.md#triggering-reports) would not be exposed to Shared Storage callers.